Sufficafish/digital-garden/posts/Session Notes/Session 2 - Waltuh.md

 ---
 - we enter the basement and hear mysterious chanting, but we can't determine the source
 - we find a room with a 30ft well, straw beds, and a couple locked chests
-- in another room is a Grick, which is uninterested in us
+- in another room is a [[Grick]], which is uninterested in us
 - Arden falls into a pungee pit
 - Ellory makes a block of ice to push ahead of us and test for traps
-- the ice triggers a ghoul ambush and kill them with a lot of mind slivers + other things
+- the ice triggers a [[Ghoul]] ambush and kill them with a lot of mind slivers + other things
 - Ellory tries to open a door mimic and almost dies
 - Arden senses a presence in a wall and smites it.
 It turns out to be [[Gustav Durst]] as a ghast. [[Elisabeth Durst]], also as a ghast, follows shortly thereafter.
 Both are swiftly dispatched, upsetting the ghosts of [[Rose & Thorn]].
 - we long rest and go deeper into the basement.
 The chanting gets louder and we hear them say "he is the ancient, he is the land" over and over